 - Intersects two separate near surface high-grade gold-silver veins within hole

-Establishes lateral and vertical continuity of new West Vein high-grade
+- Establishes lateral and vertical continuity of new West Vein high-grade system

 TSX: KOR OTCQX: CORVF